mossbanay/Psychology-3-4/Glossary.md

 An example of the placebo effect is in an experiment where people are given a sugar pill (which is completely inactive) and told that it is a powerful study-aid tablet, they will often report feeling more alert and focussed, even thought the tablet did nothing.

 It is important that for in the example above that both groups are given a tablet that looks legitimate so that both groups experience an placebo effect, and therefore it cannot be a confounding variable.

+### Practice effects
+##### See also order effect

+The influence on performance that occurs by a participant having previously completed a task

+Examples include:
+- Playing a video game level under two conditions without taking a break
+- Solving a sudoku under two conditions without taking a break

 ### Self-fulfilling prophecy
 ##### See also experimenter effect